dashpay/docs/introduction/features.rst

 #.
 PrivateSend begins by breaking your transaction inputs down into
    standard denominations.
 These denominations are 0.001, 0.01, 0.1, 1
-   and 10 DASH -- much like the paper money you use every day.
+   and 10 Dash -- much like the paper money you use every day.
 #.
 Your wallet then sends requests to specially configured software
-   nodes on the network, called "masternodes".
-These masternodes are informed then that you are interested in mixing a certain denomination.
-No identifiable information is sent to the masternodes, so they never know "who" you are.
+   nodes on the network called masternodes.
+These masternodes are informed then that you are interested in creating a certain denomination using CoinJoin.
+No identifiable information is sent to the masternodes, so they never know who you are.
 #.
 When two other people send similar messages, indicating that they
-   wish to mix the same denomination, a mixing session begins.
-The masternode mixes up the inputs and instructs all three users' wallets to pay the now-transformed input back to themselves.
-Your wallet pays that denomination directly to itself, but in a different address (called a change address).
+   wish to join coins of the same denomination, a session begins.
+The masternode instructs all three users’ wallets to pay the now-transformed inputs to themselves.
+Your wallet pays that denomination directly to itself but in a different address (called a change address).
 #.
-Your wallet must repeat this process a number of times with each
+Your wallet can repeat this process a number of times with each
    denomination.
-Each time the process is completed, it's called a "round".
-Each round of PrivateSend makes it exponentially more difficult to determine where your funds originated.
-The user may choose between 1-16 rounds of mixing.
+Each time the process is completed it’s called a "round."
+The user may choose between 1-16 rounds of CoinJoin.
 #.
-Your funds will be mixed by at least the number of rounds you
+Your funds will pass through at least the number of rounds you
    specify.
-Dash 0.16 includes an update known as `Random Round Mixing
+Dash 0.16 includes an update known as `Random Round CoinJoin
-   <https://github.com/dashpay/dash/pull/3661>`__ which will mix a given
+   <https://github.com/dashpay/dash/pull/3661>`__ which will join a
-   denomination by up to three extra rounds to further improve privacy.
+   given denomination by up to three extra rounds to further improve privacy.
 #.
-This mixing process happens in the background without any
+This process happens in the background without any intervention on
-   intervention on your part.
+   your part.
 When you wish to make a private transaction, your funds will be ready to spend.
 No additional waiting is required.

 Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
 Any excess Dash will be spent on the transaction fee.

-**IMPORTANT:** Your wallet only contains 1000 of these "change addresses".
-Every time a mixing event happens, one of your addresses is used up.
+**IMPORTANT:** Your wallet only contains 1000 of these change addresses.
+Every time a CoinJoin transaction is created, one of your addresses is used up.
 Once enough of them are used, your wallet must create more addresses.
 It can only do this, however, if you have automatic backups enabled.
 Consequently, users who have backups disabled will also have